Sonomika/sonomika/src/ai-templates/README.md

 **Templates are automatically copied to your Documents folder on first run!**

-When the app starts, all templates from `src/ai-templates/` are copied to:
+When the app starts, all `.js` template files from `src/ai-templates/` are copied to:
 - **Windows**: `Documents/Sonomika/ai-templates/`
 - **macOS/Linux**: `Documents/Sonomika/ai-templates/`